brianhogg/event-calendar-newsletter/readme.txt

 4. Choose which events to include by how far in the future, Pro version can filter by categories or tags

 == Changelog ==

+= 2.14 =
+* Fix for TinyMCE not working with editor in certain cases
+* [Dev] Adding additional parameter for The Events Calendar filter

 = 2.12 =
 * Better onboarding and updated wording when no compatible calendar is found